Krysis: Synopsis

-The crew notice Kryten seems preoccupied, and when they question him, he reveals he's begun questioning the point of living as the universe will one day die and everything along with it.
+The crew notice Kryten (Robert Llewellyn) seems preoccupied, and when they question him, he reveals he's begun questioning the point of living as the universe will one day die and everything along with it.
 To try to find some enjoyment, Kryten decks himself in a new Ferrari red shell-casing and gains a sudden interest in bungee jumping.
 The crew realize Kryten is undergoing a midlife crisis, and to make Kryten feel better about himself, they've plotted a course to a sister ship of the one they rescued Kryten from, the Nova 3, to visit its mechanoid and compare how far Kryten has come since those days.

-The crew visit the ship and meet its occupant an earlier model of mechanoid called Butler, who, in the time marooned on the ship, has become a master painter, writer, and historian of the arts.
+The crew visit the ship and meet its occupant an earlier model of mechanoid called Butler (Dominic Coleman), who, in the time marooned on the ship, has become a master painter, writer, and historian of the arts.
 Kryten is greatly embarrassed and envious of Butler's success, and even more so when the crew take Butler for a ride on Starbug, with him quickly defusing a possibly dangerous situation with a fearsome GELF tribe.

 After Butler departs, Kryten is left sad once again, however when upgrades to the ship made by Butler appear to have backfired, the crew are forced to land at a nearby station, the S.I.U.
 (Search for an Intelligent Universe).
 Proving to be the ship the Nova 3 was originally intended to head towards, the station's mission was to achieve contact and communication with the universe, believing it to be a sentient entity.
 The crew contact what appears to be the universe using the station's technology (the universe having been put on hold for some millennia), and hand it to Kryten.
 Kryten, questioning it on the meaning of life, manages to throw the universe into a midlife crisis due to its own lifespan being at its halfway point.
 However, Kryten reasons that love is the answer to the question, as they know it exists and if it does, life has meaning.
 The crew head back to Red Dwarf, with Kryten contacting Butler on the way.
 Intending to gloat over their meeting the universe, Butler reveals he intentionally tinkered Starbug to land at the station, and claiming to be friends with the universe, driving Kryten crazy with jealousy.